chef/chef-web-docs/content/attributes.md

 -   The attributes that are maintained in the chef-repo are uploaded to the Chef Infra Server from the workstation, periodically
--   Chef Infra Client will pull down the node object from the Chef Infra Server (which contains the attribute data from the previous Chef Infra Client run), after which all attributes (except `normal` are reset)
+-   Chef Infra Client will pull down the node object from the Chef Infra Server and then reset all the attributes except `normal`.
+The node object will contain the attribute data from the previous Chef Infra Client run including attributes set with JSON files via `-j`.
 -   Chef Infra Client will update the cookbooks on the node (if required), which updates the attributes contained in attribute files and recipes